 Lecture 3.
-A continuation of CHEM/PHYS 353, Physical Chemistry I/ Thermodynamics and Chemical Kinetics.
-This is an introduction to Quantum Mechanics with applications to the structure of atoms and molecules and to spectroscopy.
+A continuation of CHEM 353, Statistical Mechanics.
+An introduction to Quantum Mechanics with applications to the structure of atoms and molecules and to spectroscopy.
 Prerequisites: grade of C- or higher in CHEM 231 or PHYS 381.
-CHEM 116 and MATH 186 are required.
-PHYS 111 and MATH 284 are recommended.
 Same as PHYS 354.